che-incubator/devworkspace-client/README.md

 # DevWorkspace Client

-The DevWorkspace Client is a library for interacting with DevWorkspaces on your cluster.
-Both browser and node support are available.
-The browser side code uses the kubernetes api directly and the node side uses @kubernetes/client-node.
+The DevWorkspace Client is a library for interacting with DevWorkspaces and related objects on your cluster.
+It's node side library that wraps [@kubernetes/client-node](https://www.npmjs.com/package/@kubernetes/client-node).

+It's built and published on each commit from main branch into [@eclipse-che/devworkspace-client](https://www.npmjs.com/package/@eclipse-che/devworkspace-client)

 ## Examples

-Node side using @kubernetes/client-node:

 ```typescript
 import 'reflect-metadata';